CERG Rapid Response Mapping in Disaster Situations

 - Building damage assessment.

-The number of estimated hours required to complete the course is 15, which means a workload of 6 hours on average per day.
+The course is divided into 3 modules.
+Each module is structured into 4 sessions of 1.5 hours each.
+The number of estimated hours required to complete the course is 15 hours, which means a workload of 6 hours on average per day.

 This is a face to face course.
 Full time lectures and GIS lab exercises using real case disaster scenarios from past events (80% Lab Exercise, 20% lectures and discussions).